 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-2. A review of activities under paragraph 1 shall be undertaken by the Contractor and verified by an independent expert in accordance with the applicable regulations, Standards and taking into consideration Guidelines.
-The [Secretary-General][or][and][the Contractor] shall invite the Sponsoring State or States, and relevant coastal States, to participate in the review.
-The results of the review shall be compiled as a report
+2. A review of activities under paragraph 1 shall be undertaken by the Contractor and verified by an independent expert in accordance with the applicable regulations, Standards and taking into consideration the Guidelines.
+The [Secretary-General][or][and][the Contractor] shall invite the Sponsoring State or States to participate in the review.
+The results of the review shall be compiled as a report and be accompanied by an endorsement of the report by the experts involved in the review and submitted to the Secretary-General within 30 days of completion of the review.

 4. For the purpose of the review, the Contractor shall provide all information required by the Secretary-General in the manner and at the times as may be necessary for the purposes of this Regulation.
+The Secretary-General shall request the Contractor to submit additional data and information as may be required by the independent expert or experts undertaking the review.

 Please indicate the rationale for the proposal.
 [150-word limit]